Orphaned Content: What are They?

 Keep a Close Eye on Your Content

 We know that you just want to write as many posts as possible to give your readers the information they need.
-However, you also need to ensure that every piece of content you create is linked to prevent unintentionally creating orphaned content on your site.
+However, you also need to ensure that every piece of content you create is linked to preventing unintentionally creating orphaned content on your site.
 When orphaned content becomes too much to handle, you’d have to pour in an extra cup of effort just to remove them.
 So, the best way is to prevent orphaned content from occurring in the first place.

 Once you’ve categorized which orphaned content to delete, redirect, and refresh, you’d need an excellent internal linking tool for the internal links you’ll be using.
 Check out Internal Link Juicer to see if its features will be the best for your business.